Pedro Severino: Milwaukee Brewers

 On November 21, 2021, the Milwaukee Brewers signed Severino to a one-year contract for $1.9 million.
 On April 4, 2022, Severino was suspended for 80 games after testing positive for Clomiphene, which was a violation of MLB's performance-enhancing drugs policy.
 He returned to the Brewers on July 3.
 Severino batted 4-for-18 (.222) in eight games before he was designated for assignment by the Brewers on August 3.
 He cleared waivers and was sent outright to the Triple-A Nashville Sounds on August 5.
 Severino elected free agency following the season on October 6.

 San Diego Padres

 On December 15, 2022, Severino signed a minor league deal with the San Diego Padres organization.
 He began the 2023 season with the Triple-A El Paso Chihuahuas, where he played in 18 games and hit .286/.400/.476 with 3 home runs, 8 RBI, and 3 stolen bases.
 On May 17, 2023, Severino requested and was granted his release by the Padres.

 Seattle Mariners

 On May 23, 2023, Severino signed a minor league contract with the Seattle Mariners.
 In 46 games for the Triple–A Tacoma Rainiers, he batted .230/.287/.399 with seven home runs and 28 RBI.
 Severino elected free agency following the season on November 6.

 Sultanes de Monterrey

 On February 17, 2025, Severino signed with the Sultanes de Monterrey of the Mexican League.
+He spent the entire season on the reserve list and did not appear in a game for Monterrey.